hooamay/GhostLAN/README.md

   Retro terminal aesthetic, inspired by classic hacking tools and cyberpunk interfaces.

 - **Cross-Device via Local IP**
-  Access GhostLAN Terminal from multiple devices using local IP (e.g., `192.168.x.x/ghostlan`).
+  Access GhostLAN Terminal from multiple devices using a LAN IP (e.g., `192.168.x.x/ghostlan`).

+- **File & Image Transfer**
+  Supports sending any file type, including real-time image preview in chat.

+- **Mobile-Friendly**
+  Works seamlessly on mobile browsers for chat and file sharing.

+- **No Central Server Required**
+  Works peer-to-peer using shared LAN and browser access only.

+- **Login System with Basic Hash Checking**
+  Lightweight user authentication layered into the system.

 ---